-Jury awards $4.8M in fatal shooting of Chicago man by guard
+Cook County jury awards woman $4.8M in son’s fatal shooting

 The Chicago Sun-Times reports that Howell-Darby had sued Kates Detective & Security Services Agency in 2017.

 Court records show Knox was outside at a party at a Chicago Housing Authority complex when four Kates security guards pulled up and a shooting broke out.
-Knox was shot twice in the back, and two security guards were wounded.
+He was shot twice in the back, and two security guards were wounded.

 A message seeking comment on the ruling was left Thursday for the security company.